-Everyone loves a game of tetris, but not when it’s 8am on the first morning of your road trip and the kids are running around, eager to arrive at your weekend destination.
-Oh, and those aren’t tiny tetris blocks that you’re sloting neatly into place, they’re huge heavy bags that you’re trying to jam into the back of your car.
+Everyone loves a game of Tetris—except when it’s 8 am on the first morning of your Melbourne weekend road trip, and the kids are running around, eager to arrive at your weekend destination.
+Oh, and those aren’t tiny Tetris blocks that you’re slotting neatly into place; they’re huge, heavy bags that you’re trying to jam into the back of your car.

 Instead of throwing everything in the boot, back seats and glove compartment, inevitably leaving things behind, slow down and pack smart with our weekend car packing tips.